Accelerating Eigenvalue Dataset Generation via Chebyshev Subspace Filter: Experiment

 Secondly, as shown in Table~\ref{tab:sort2}, our designed truncated FFT sorting algorithm incurs significantly lower time cost compared to the complete greedy sorting in SKR~\citep{wang2024accelerating}, with its benefits becoming more pronounced as the dataset size increases.
 In the truncated FFT sorting algorithm, the FFT contributes minimally to computational overhead but significantly reduces the time required for subsequent greedy sorting.

-Table~\ref{tab:sort3} shows {\ourM} solution times for matrices sorted using either greedy or truncated FFT sorting are nearly identical, highlighting its effectiveness.
+Table~\ref{tab:sort3} validates the accuracy of our efficient sorting against the expensive greedy approach.
+To ensure fairness, we averaged the results over 100 independent runs to eliminate fluctuations.
+The results for `Greedy' and `Ours' are identical because the sequences produced by both algorithms are over 98\% identical.
+Consequently, the downstream solver incurs exactly the same operation cost, demonstrating that our low-cost sorting achieves the same acceleration performance as the high-cost greedy approach.

-Furthermore, our experiments show that as long as the truncated FFT is configured with reasonable parameters (e.g., truncating at \(p_0=20\), where \(p_0\) is much smaller than the dimension \(p\) of the parameter matrix \(P\)), it achieves excellent performance without the need for a large \(p_0\).
-For related experiments, please refer to Appendix~\ref{ap:trun}.
+\rebuttal{Furthermore, our experiments demonstrate that the choice of the truncation threshold, $p_0$, is robust.
+We found that excellent performance is achieved with a relatively small $p_0$ (e.g., $p_0=20$), a value much smaller than the parameter matrix dimension $p$.
+This is because performance stabilizes once a sufficient number of low-frequency components are captured, making it unnecessary to retain a large number of components.
+For related experiments, please refer to Appendix~\ref{ap:trun}.}